asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

         bindingVersion: '0.1.0'
 ```

-This document shows how to set up server bindings for a pulsar server.
+This document shows how to set up server bindings for a server that is a Pulsar broker.

 ## Channel bindings

 Channel bindings are used to specify protocol-specific information for a specific channel.
-For example, in RabbitMQ, you can specify the exchange type, durability, and virtual host for a specific channel.
+For example, in Kafka, you can specify number of partitions for a given topic.

 Here is a diagram explaining channel binding: